 Sharik, a stray, finds himself adopted by a surgeon however what he thinks to be an end to all his maladies is not what it seems.
 The doctor’s real intentions are to perform medical experiments on him…

-Also, see the namesake documentary from Laurie Anderson.
+Also, see the namesake documentary by Laurie Anderson.